-UPDATE: McKillop's Davidson squad has become the Cinderella story of the NCAA Tournament and lost to Kansas in the Elite Eight.
-If he's under consideration, he'd be a dynamite candidate, but would McKillop consider leaving Davidson or is his heart forever tied to North Carolina?
-The feeling here is that McKillop, a close friend of Larranaga's, might be the current top choice, but we wonder just how difficult he would be to move.
+UPDATE: McKillop's Davidson squad has become the Cinderella story of the NCAA Tournament and is still playing.
+If he's under consideration, he's a candidate that Bob Driscoll can't speak to yet.
+But even if Davidson's magical run ends against Kansas, would McKillop consider leaving Davidson or is his heart forever tied to North Carolina?

 Head Coach, Ohio University (2001-present)

 Background: DOB 1962 – Wayland, Massachusetts

 O'Shea arrived in Athens from Boston College, where he spent four seasons at his alma mater under Al Skinner.
 He moved to BC from URI with Skinner, where he was Skinner's top recruiter for nine seasons.
 Ohio was named College Basketball's "It" Team in 2005 by Espn.com, and the Bobcats have enjoyed steady success under O'Shea's tutelage.
 This season, Ohio compiled a 19-12 record and will host Brown in the inaugural CBI Tournament.
 Ohio's top season under O'Shea was the 2004-05 campaign, which saw a NCAA run, but the Bobcats have been postseason contenders on an annual basis.
 O'Shea has always played an Al Skinner-type of motion offense, along with tough man to man defense.

 Pros: After serving under Skinner for 13 years, O'Shea knows how to win, play a style and run a program.
 Has great contacts in New England and can spot under the radar players.